The security of our website and the security of our website users is taken very seriously at Link Market Services Limited ("Link").

-There are numerous commercial and free-ware anti-virus software packages available.
-Many operating systems, such as Windows Vista, now include a suite of anti-virus software built in, it is still recommended to use a third party solution.
+There are numerous commercial and free-ware anti-virus software packages available and although many operating systems now include a suite of anti-virus software built in, it is still recommended to use a third party solution.
 A good anti-virus software package should, at minimum, include the following features;

 Running a personal firewall on your computer to create a security barrier between your computer and the Internet is another essential tool you should consider for your personal security arsenal when using the internet.
 A firewall's basic task is to regulate the flow of traffic between computer networks of different trust levels.
 If you are using Windows XP or Vista, the "Windows Firewall" is built in and should be enabled unless you use a separate third-party firewall.